briskhome/briskhome/README.md

 **Briskhome** is a work-in-progress **open-source house monitoring and automation system** for Node.js.

+> **Notice – Please Read**
+> This application currently does not work out of-the-box and requires a lot of time and effort to set up and run.
+If you're looking for a complete *smart home* solution then you've come to the wrong place – please check back in a year or so.

 ## Installation
 ### Prerequisites
 Prior to installing this application please make sure that your system is properly set up, has required system packages installed and does meet the minimum requirements listed in the **[Administrator Guide](http://briskhome.readthedocs.io/en/latest/admin/index.html)**.